alevchuk/minibank/README.md

 sudo iptables-save -6  # show current v6 rules: check that it is drop-everything
 ```

--- start of citical section ---
+-- end of citical section ---